-Consult with the department chair, Associate Professor Mary Grimm, about formally declaring or changing an English major and about choosing an advisor.
+Consult with the department chair, Associate Professor Christopher Flint, about formally declaring or changing an English major and about choosing an advisor.
 To declare a film minor, see Robert Spadoni.
 All other minors should see the chair.

 Advisors are assigned at the time the student declares the major or minor.
 All regular Department of English faculty serve as advisors, so in most cases the choice is up to the student.
 For obvious reasons, the usual practice is to select a faculty member from whom one has already taken coursework or with whom one expects to be working fairly often.
 If the student has no special preference, the chair can assign an advisor.